Uninterrupted Access 24x7, 10% OFF On WhatsApp

 Focus:

-• Focusing on contributions to the development of technology through research.
+• Dwelling on contribution to development of technology in form of researches.

-• Demonstrating application of engineering principles in theoretical and experimental studies.
+• Exhibiting an example of engineering principle application in theoretical and experimental works.

-• Addressing knowledge sharing through publications, tutorials or training.
+• How will knowledge sharing occur by way of publications, tutorial or training.

 Core Competencies: